Contingent and on-demand workforce – what’s the difference?

 There are many ways to deliver contingent work, for example:

-• Freelancers: These are independent workers who are hired to complete custom tasks or projects for the company, often on a short-term or project-based basis.
 Freelancers may work in a variety of fields, including writing, graphic design, and programming.
-Usually freelancers are paid based on the hours they spend on a given task.
+Usually they get paid based on the hours they spend on a given task. - Independent contractors.

 Temporary and seasonal workers are usually hired and paid directly by the company.